Senior Editor

-Dissent is seeking an Associate Editor to handle editorial and other responsibilities.
-The editor will edit, fact check, copy edit, and proof articles as needed; coordinate Dissent’s social media accounts, website, and newsletter; and solicit advertisements, among other tasks.
-We are looking for a creative and politically committed editor, with a strong sense of Dissent’s mission, who can participate in editorial discussions (and arguments), commission articles, and contribute to the success of the magazine.
+Dissent is seeking a Senior Editor to handle editorial and other responsibilities.
+The editor will commission, edit, fact check, copy edit, and proofread articles as needed; coordinate Dissent’s social media accounts, website, and newsletter; and solicit advertisements, among other tasks.
+We are looking for a creative and politically committed editor, with a strong sense of Dissent’s mission, who can participate in editorial discussions (and arguments) and contribute to the success of the magazine.

 The role will entail working closely with other editors and a Development Director.
-The role will favor an organized, self-motivated junior editor with diverse skills, comfortable working with a small team and eager to learn, who has a desire to see the magazine grow and succeed.
+The role will favor an organized, self-motivated editor with diverse skills who is comfortable working with a small team and has a desire to see the magazine grow.
 An eye for graphics, and experience using Adobe Photoshop and InDesign, are desirable.

-This is a full-time position, with a salary range of $40K–$50K, depending on experience, and includes medical and dental insurance and four weeks of paid vacation.
-The position is based in New York City, and the staff works out of the office 2–3 days per week.
+This is a full-time position, with a salary range of $60K–$75K, depending on experience, and includes medical and dental insurance and four weeks of paid vacation.
+The position is based in New York City, and the staff works out of the office 3 days per week.
+Applicants should ideally have a minimum of three years experience in magazine editing, or other relevant work.

-To apply, please email an application to jobs@dissentmagazine.org with “Associate editor” in the subject line.
-We will begin reviewing applications on September 29.
+To apply, please email an application to jobs@dissentmagazine.org with “Senior Editor” in the subject line.
+We will begin reviewing applications on November 24.
 The application should include:

 - Cover letter describing your interest (editorial, political, cultural) in the position

-- CV, including small portfolio of writing/editing with a list of links to clips
+- Résumé, including small portfolio of writing/editing with a list of links to clips

 Editorial